Image of a spiral galaxy as observed the Hubble telescope.

 operator, director of an observatory, research scientist, director of a planetarium,

 curator of a museum, solar researcher, satellite communications/reconnaissance, aerospace

 program engineer/programmer, public outreach, park ranger, and environmental/atmospheric

+scientist.
 (This list is by no means comprehensive.)

 Need help planning for your major?

 Our counselors are here to help you plan your academic classes, goals, and needs.